 So it really comes down to personal choice, but be prepared to pay more for organic oils due to the cost of growing and maintaining crops in compliance with organic farming principles.

-Here are some of my favourite resources for learning more about how to safely and effectively use essential oils in skincare, aromatherapy, and cleaning products.
+Here are some of my favourite resources for learning more about how to use essential oils in skincare, aromatherapy, and cleaning products.

-ATC – (Aromatherapy Trade Council) the trade association for the specialist aromatherapy essential oil trade, represents manufacturers and suppliers of aromatherapy products as well as the interest of consumers in the United Kingdom.
+- ATC – (Aromatherapy Trade Council) the trade association for the specialist aromatherapy essential oil trade.

 - Aromahead Blog – Some great Aromatherapy and essential oil reading from Andrea Butje who is an an internationally recognized Aromatherapist.

 That’s all I have for you today, I hope you’re a little less confused about essential oils now.
 Please share this with you’re friends if you think it would help them too.